 Pros

-- Has laminated strips and hence less prone to warping.
+• It has laminated strips and is hence less prone to warping.

 Cons